FarmDyn/documentation/docs/template/biogas_module.md

 Furthermore, the EEG 2012 imposes two requirements which have to be met by the plant operator to receive any statutory payment at all.
-First, the operator has to ensure that not more than 60 percent of the used fermenter volume, *v\_totVolFermMonthly,* is used for maize.
-Second, under the assumption that the operator uses 25 percent of the heat emitted by the combustion engine for the fermenter itself, he has to sell at least 35 percent of the generated heat externally;
+First, the operator must ensure that not more than 60% of the used fermenter volume, *v\_totVolFermMonthly,* is used for maize.
+Second, under the assumption that the operator uses 25% of the heat emitted by the combustion engine for the fermenter itself, he has to sell at least 35% of the generated heat externally;

 [embedmd]:# (N:/em/work1/FarmDyn/FarmDyn_QM/gams/model/biogas_module.gms GAMS /maizeRes_\(curBhkw[\S\s]*?\.\./ /;/)
 ```GAMS